yuntaowu2000/CPEN321-Quizzical/README.md

     -   delete class does not delete the class values in the student side

 ## Discarded implementation
--   UI set up for home activity
-    -   maybe we can add some review quizzes for all the wrong questions a student has got, the wrong question ids will be sent to the server(forget about this one)
+-   maybe we can add some review quizzes for all the wrong questions a student has got(forget about this one)